Praneeth1265/KBC_2.O-A_Python_Project/README.md

 # Meme_Quiz-Python
-A GK quiz using python (Tkinter) which includes memes.
+A GK quiz using python (Tkinter) which pops up a meme after answering each question.